chenaoki/nb_wtstim/readme.md

-# nb_template
+# nb_wtstim

-template repository for jupyter notebook pages.
+jupyter notebook pages for the paper titled "Interaction of Phase Singularities on Spiral Wave Tail – Reconsideration of Capturing Excitable Gap –"